eiman-fatimaa/eiman-fatimaa/README.md

 ## Hi!
-🔭 I'm a Computer Science undergrad with experience in Java, SQL, C++ and Python-based systems, focused
-    on building computational models, physics simulations, and AI-assisted development tools.
+⚡I'm a Computer Science undergrad with experience in Java, SQL, C++ and Python-based systems, focused on building computational models, physics simulations, and AI-assisted development tools.

-Strong foundation in algorithms, mathematics, and applied problem-solving through academic projects, Olympiad training, and technical society work.

-Interested in machine learning, simulation, and intelligent systems, with exposure to building structured software systems and working on research-oriented technical problems
+🔭 I'm interested in machine learning, simulation, and intelligent systems, with exposure to building structured software systems and working on research-oriented technical problems
 <!--
 **eiman-fatimaa/eiman-fatimaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.